-Carilion Roanoke Memorial Hospital, with more than 600 available beds and 35,000 admissions last year is a big facility.
-As a non-profit facility, it offers a comprehensive list of inpatient and outpatient treatment including geriatrics, urology, endocrinology, orthopedics and gynecology.
+Carilion Roanoke Memorial Hospital, with more than 700 available beds, 50,000 annual admissions, and 900,000 primary care visits, is a big facility.
+As a non-profit hospital, it offers a comprehensive list of inpatient and outpatient treatment including geriatrics, urology, endocrinology, orthopedics and gynecology.
 Additional beds (about 60) are also available for neonatal intensive care.
 Included are advanced and specialized clinical care, a neonatal intensive care unit, and Carilion Children's Hospital.

 Carilion also has earned the prestigious "Magnet" designation.
 Awarded by the American Nurses Credentialing Center, superior professionalism and excellence in nursing is recognized.
 This is the third time the award has been given to the Hospital, which is the only facility in the area to earn that distinction.
 Compassion and commitment are clearly evident.
 Many effective health behavior are available, including the following programs: Spirit of U, Be A Quitter, Girl Talk, Health Walk And Talks, Bike Meet Ups, and Wellness Workshops.

 The facility accepts most major health insurance plans, which makes shopping for quality affordable coverage easier.
 Accepted carriers include Aetna, Anthem, Cigna, Coventry, Optima, and UnitedHealthcare.
 Also, several Medicaid Managed Care and Medicare Advantage contracts are accepted.
 Both on and off-Marketplace contracts can be used.
 For 100% verification, contact the hospital directly.